gluesolutions/glue-genes/docs/source/getting-started/index.rst

 Installation
 ================

-If you already have an existing Python setup on your machine and are comfortable with installing Python packages, we recommend that you install glue genes as a Python package following the instructions for :ref:`python-installation`.
-If you are not experienced with Python, you can follow the instructions to install the :ref:`standalone-applications`.
+You can install glue genes as a Python package following the instructions for :ref:`python-installation`.

 Brief Introduction to glue
 ============================